As none other than William Shakespeare once had it: now is the summer of our cinematic blockbuster.

 Pirates of the Caribbean: The Curse of the Black Pearl (2003)

 A blockbuster based upon a Disney theme park ride might sound like the kind of lowest common denominator rubbish that plagues the notion of blockbusters.
-However, Hollywood, after all, is a strange place, where ideas that seem to have been hastily scribbled on the back of a napkin at lunch come alive.
-Such was the case with the first Pirates of the Caribbean film.
+Expectations weren’t high for the first Pirates of the Caribbean film, but those expectations were confounded.
 Johnny Depp’s swashbuckling portrayal of Captain Jack Sparrow – essentially Keith Richards on the high seas – obviously made the movie, but the film also combined a stunning mix of hi-octane excitement and frivolous fun.
 Super.

 Spider-Man 2 (2004)

 The sadly departed film critic Roger Ebert saw the odd movie in his esteemed career, so for him to assert that Spider-Man 2 was the best superhero movie since Superman was some claim.
 And he had a point.
 After getting the introductions out of the way with Spider-Man, the sequel could get really complex.
-Alfred Molina provided lashing of this with his portrayal of Dr Otto Octavius/Doctor Octopus.
-Tobey Maguire again convinced as the conflicted webbed hero, and James Franco and Kirsten Dunst were naturally superb.
+Director Sam Raimi paid homage to his own Evil Dead 2, while Alfred Molina brought lashings of complexity to what could easily have been a cartoonish portrayal of Dr Otto Octavius/Doctor Octopus.
+Tobey Maguire again convinced as the conflicted webbed hero, with no idea the next decade and a half would see him rebooted twice.

 The Bourne Ultimatum (2007)

-The Bourne series of films (Identity and Supremacy preceded Ultimatum – Legacy was to follow) gave action spy movies a much-needed kick up the posterior.
+The Bourne series of films (Identity and Supremacy preceded Ultimatum – Legacy and Jason Bourne were to follow) gave action spy movies a much-needed kick up the posterior.
 Daniel Craig’s interpretation of 007 was indebted to Paul Greengrass’s vision for Bourne.
-This was the final chapter for Matt Damon, and, as ever it mixed action adventure tropes with intelligence and superb characterisation.
+This chapter mixed action adventure tropes with intelligence and superb characterisation.
 One of the best – and biggest! – films of the noughties.

 The Dark Knight (2008)

 For those that found Joel Schumacher’s Batman twosome, Batman Forever and Batman and Robin, a bit, well, crap, Christopher Nolan’s reimagining of the Caped Crusader in Batman Begins was welcome relief.
-His second film though, The Dark Knight, was (adopts Ray Winstone voice) the daddy.
+His second film though, The Dark Knight, was magnificent.
 Heath Ledger was mesmerising as he brought a considered madness to the Joker, and he was ably supported by the likes of Christian Bale, Gary Oldman, Aaron Eckhart and co.
-The Oscars, often so disregarding of this type of thing, had the good sense to honour Ledger’s performance posthumously.
+The Oscars, often so disregarding of popcorn entertainment, had the good sense to honour Ledger’s performance posthumously.

-As a rule, blockbusters are not about A-list acting talent (although the two can collide of course).
-Blockbusters begin with the idea.
-Avatar is one such film.
-James Cameron – no stranger to high concept films – developed Avatar over a mammoth 15 years.
+Avatar began with an idea, one that James Cameron – no stranger to high concept films – developed over a mammoth 15 years.
 The film - a curious hybrid of eco activism, genetics, anti-imperialism and science fiction - pioneered a number of new technological breakthroughs in cinema.
-The result was a smash hit, with two more instalments in place.
+The result was a smash hit, with four sequels currently in production.
+Four!

-Blockbusters often get a bad rap for being dumb and unsophisticated – which, at times, is a bit like criticising Motörhead for being loud.
-And yes, some can be predictable and poor, but castigating an entire genre for the mistakes of a few rotten eggs is shortsighted in the extreme.
-Anyhow, the next time some movie snob begins another trite rant about blockbusters just drop the I bomb.
-Christopher Nolan’s spellbinding and wonderfully original film merged mainstream sensibilities and high-art marvellously.
-Leonardo DiCaprio, Marion Cotillard, Ken Watanabe and indie duo Joseph Gordon-Levitt and Ellen Page all feature in this corking tale of dream stealing.
+Blockbusters often get a bad rap for being dumb and unsophisticated, but Christopher Nolan’s spellbinding and wonderfully original film merged mainstream and arthouse sensibilities marvellously.
+Leonardo DiCaprio, Marion Cotillard, Tom Hardy, Ken Watanabe and indie duo Joseph Gordon-Levitt and Ellen Page all feature in this intricate, action-packed, hyper-intelligent tale of dream stealing.

 The Avengers (2012)